 Here again, the difference between motives is ignored.
 There are motives I allow to influence me only after I have consciously made them my own, and others I follow without a clear knowledge of them.

 1.5 Action Resulting From Conscious Motive

-What is the significance of having knowledge of the motives of one's action?
+What does it mean to have knowledge of the motives of one's actions?
 Too little attention has been given to this question because we always split in two what is an inseparable whole: the human being.
 The doer is set apart from the knower, but the one that matters most is lost sight of —the knowing doer, the one who acts out of knowledge.